1buran/ssh-run/README.md

 - `20s`: 20 seconds
 - `300s` or `5m`: 5 minutes
 - `1h35m`: 1 hours 35 minutes

+Use `-upload` to upload a file on hosts, format: `/local/path:/host/path`.

 ## Examples of usage